amac-lfc/CMV/README.md

 ## To-Do List

-1. Clean the data -> write 04 into a CMV file with the variables defined
+1. Clean the data -> write 04 into a *csv* file with the variables defined
 2. Learning Sklearn/Decision tree/Random Forest
 3. Write the algorithm
 4. Test the data